hortonworks/cloudbreak/README.md

 eval $(docker-machine env cbd)
 ```

 IP settings are based on your docker-machine configuration.
 The 'docker-machine ip cbd' command prints the ip address of your docker machine.
-This is the address you should use multiple places below.
+This is the address you should use in multiple places below.
 Let's refer to this address as YOUR_IP throughout this document:
 ```
 YOUR_IP=$(docker-machine ip cbd)
 ```

-Add the following to the file `Profile` under the cbd-local directory you just created.
+Add the following to the file named `Profile` under the cbd-local directory you have just created.
 Please note, when a `cbd` command is executed you should go to the deployment's directory where your `Profile` file could be found (`cbd-local` in our example).
 The CB_SCHEMA_SCRIPTS_LOCATION environment variable configures the location of SQL scripts that are in the 'core/src/main/resources/schema' directory in the cloned Cloudbreak git repository.
+CB_LOCAL_DEV_BIND_ADDR is the address of the network interface (`vboxnet0` for VirtualBox or `bridge100` for xhyve, one can check it with `ifconfig`).
 Please note that the full path needs to be configured and env variables like $USER cannot be used.
 You also have to set a password for your local Cloudbreak in UAA_DEFAULT_USER_PW:

 xhyve:
 ```